woshilaiceshide/s-server/README.md

 ![TechEmpower Framework Benchmarks (TFB) 2017](https://raw.githubusercontent.com/woshilaiceshide/s-server/master/asset/techempower-17.jpg "TechEmpower Framework Benchmarks (TFB) 2017")

+## About '100% CPU with epoll'
+The previous releases(>= v2.5) of s-server have dealt with [100% CPU with epoll](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=6403933).
+The main related codes can be seen on [this link](https://github.com/woshilaiceshide/s-server/blob/v2.5/src/main/scala/woshilaiceshide/sserver/nio/SelectorRunner.scala#L105).
+Since 3.x, s-server clears out all those codes.
+So do not run s-server on jdk 6 and 7.

 ## Features
 * small footprint when running.
 HOW SMALL?
 Try by yourself, and you'll get it!
 * only one single thread is needed for basic running, and this thread can be used as an external task runner and a fuzzy scheduler. (the builtin fuzzy scheduler may be disabled when constructing the server instance.)